A love for meeting passionate people, exploring new ideas and striving for a life full of adventure.

 I consider most of my ventures to be “creative endeavours”.
 Much like an artist who is compelled to paint a painting, it has been that process of creation – of taking ideas and making them real and affecting other people with them, which has been the most exciting part of being a founder.

 Whilst I believe that we all have a right to create wealth, security and well-being for our families – I also believe we should strive to do so in a way that lifts up and empowers other people.
 It’s an important feature of my current venture that we try and do this for everyone involved in it.

-I also believe that people who have succeeded in creating some security have an obligation to support those less privileged, because if you have resources, whether time, money or energy – at your disposal – and don’t use it to help others, it’s like watching someone fall in front of you and not lending them a hand to get up.
+I also believe that people who have succeeded in creating some success and security have an obligation to support those on their own journey, because if you have resources, whether time, money or energy – at your disposal – and don’t use it to help others, it’s like watching someone fall in front of you and not lending them a hand to get up.
 Lend a hand!
 Live well and give back.

 I enjoy meeting passionate and positive people and could spend hours talking with them to learn about their interests and aspirations, especially over a coffee or on a walk.
 I particularly enjoy the company of people who will challenge the way I think and persuade me to change my mind about something, or help me learn something new.